Dan has always done his own auto repairs whether on motorcycles, boats, cars, or even motorhomes.

 The MFD (multifunction display) is the most visible and obvious presence of the hybrid technology of the Prius.
 It is switchable between a wide variety of screens such as audio, climate control, telephone, GPS, two different energy screens, maintenance requirements and records.
 It also serves as the backup camera.

 The MFD has a problem, though, in that it is addictive!
 I generally leave it on the energy screen showing the energy usage and have to fight myself not to watch it all the time.
 I like to know what the engine and electric motors are doing as that knowledge can help increase gas mileage, but that is no reason to watch the screen instead of the road.

-One screen is to provide access to sub menu's - it cannot be used while moving and others adjusting the screen itself (brightness, contrast etc. are seldom used.
-Energy and the GPS screens are the exception and most of the time I already know where I'm going so that leaves the energy screens.
+One screen is to provide access to sub-menus - it cannot be used while moving and others adjusting the screen itself (brightness, contrast, etc. are seldom used.
+Energy and the GPS screens are the exceptions, and most of the time I already know where I'm going so that leaves the energy screens.
 Some screens come on automatically, such as the backup camera when in reverse or the audio screen when that system is turned on.
 It reverts to the prior setting either after going out of reverse or after a few seconds in the case of the audio.
 I have learned to appreciate the MFD, particularly in the energy and GPS modes.

 Toyota Prius Options